Saadlkh/BostonHouse-ML/README.md

 3. **`Lasso`**: 0.678302118086267
 4. **`Ridge`**: 0.6720123566569238

-The higher the R² score, the better.
-Therefore, the model is the best in terms of R² score, range: 0 to 1 (1 = perfect fit, 0 = no explanation).
+The smaller the MSE number, the better model, with range: 0 to 1 (1 = perfect fit, 0 = no explanation), which means that the **randomforestregressor** model is the best

 We use R² to understand how well the model captures the variation in the data.